bizonix/common/doc/language.md

   - You can also pass an array of strings to be interpolated into the translation.
     If you do so, the translation should contain placeholders in the format used by `printf()`.
   - It is also possible to pass an arbitrary number of additional arguments instead of an array.
+  - The Language class does not load translation files until a translation is actually required.
+    `LanguageException` will be thrown if a translation file cannot be found or if it does not contain the required array.
+    If there is a problem, this will happen the first time you call `translate()`, rather than in the constructor.

 Usage: